Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Results and Discussion

 We also noted fiber pull-out in all architected weave composites as marked in the red box in \textbf{Figure} \ref{img:resGvADIC}.
 This phenomenon occurs due to the presence of sub-patterns with higher yarn mobility, leading to fiber pull-out before fiber fracture.
 In contrast, in sub-patterns with lower yarn mobility, only fiber fracture was observed.
+These differences in failure morphologies for the entire crack propagation through these composites are also highlighted in \textbf{Figure} \ref{img:resmorph}.
 These varying fracture mechanisms, resulting from spatially varying sub-patterns, caused tortuous crack propagation in architected weave composites compared to uniform weave composites.
-These findings highlight a clear difference in fracture mechanisms between uniform and architected weave composites, demonstrating the role of weave architectures in influencing fracture toughness and crack path tortuosity.
+These findings highlight a clear difference in fracture mechanisms between uniform and architected weave composites, demonstrating the role of weave architectures in influencing fracture energy and crack path tortuosity.